 Catherine has published many informative articles and also enjoys creative writing.
-This is her second short story.
+This is part two of her second short story.

 Polly Whitfield had been living at Meridian Gardens for three years now.
 Originally from New Haven, Connecticut, she and her husband had moved to Sarasota, Florida after reading that it was a top spot for retirees.